 Established in 1990, The Taoist Arts Center located in New York's East Village is a friendly and relaxed school emphasizing healing, self empowerment and self actualization through Chi Kung (qigong), Tai Chi (taiji) and Meditation.

 Susan Rabinowitz, founder and director of the Taoist Arts Center in New York City, has practiced and taught qigong, tai chi chuan and Taoist meditation for more than thirty years.
-A dedicated practitioner of Chinese internal arts, Susan has studied with several leading qigong teachers.
+A dedicated practitioner of Chinese internal arts, Susan has studied with several leading tai chi and qigong teachers.
 Susan's approach to the internal arts is based on the Water Method of Lao Tzu, and is based on authentic, traditional health, martial arts and meditation systems of China.

 Susan Rabinowitz, Director